prasanjit101/gcp-functions/README.md

 # Google Cloud Function Template #

-If you are looking for a boilerplate code for [Google Cloud Function](https://cloud.google.com/functions/) then you can use this repository.

 ### What can this repository do? ###

 * Get you started quickly with `Google Cloud Functions`